Entropy of logarithmic modes: Introduction

 \subsection{Motivations}

-The article contributes to the theory of entropy of semiclassical measures which sits within the broader study of quantum Hamiltonian systems.
-We give some review of these notions and pertinent results before stating our main theorem.
+The article contributes to the theory of semiclassical measures, important objects in quantum chaos, with an emphasis on entropy.
+We give some review of these notions and pertinent results before stating our main theorem in Section \ref{sect:main_results}.